 Geographically, Haiti sits in the middle of the hurricane belt, so it experiences a lot of intense storms.
 The fact that houses are built on floodplains and there are no flood defences or warning systems in place makes it all the more dangerous.

 Even natural defences like forests have been degraded by past hurricanes, leaving the country even more prone to higher levels of damage and loss of life.

 Image by kbmars from Pixabay

-What is the deadliest place on Earth?
+What is the most dangerous place in the World?